-(I made this handout for a conference session I taught last year about LEDs.
+(I made this handout for a conference session I taught a few years ago about LEDs.
 The course was made for artists who probably don't have an electronics background.
 If you are interested in LEDs but you aren't sure where to start, or even what an LED is, then keep on reading!)

 What is an LED?